yogesh-kumar-sharma/campus-os-erp/README.md

 Most universities run academics, attendance, examinations, and fees across a patchwork of spreadsheets, legacy desktop tools, and disconnected vendor portals.
 The result: duplicated data entry, no single source of truth, and IT teams locked into closed systems they can't extend.

-CampusOS ERP is built as the alternative: a **self-hostable, API-first ERP core** that any institution can own, extend, and integrate — architected the way a modern SaaS product is, not a semester project.
+CampusOS ERP is built as the alternative: a **self-hostable, API-first ERP core** that an institution can own, extend, and integrate — architected the way a production backend service is, not a tutorial project.

 - 🏛️ **Real domain modeling** — students, faculty, departments, sessions, exams, and fees as first-class, related entities, not flat spreadsheets.
 - ⚡ **Built for concurrency** — fully async request path, tuned for spikes like registration windows and result publishing.
 - 🔐 **Security by default** — hashed credentials, short-lived access tokens, rotating refresh tokens, and route-level RBAC.
 - 🧱 **Clean, testable architecture** — business logic is decoupled from FastAPI and SQLAlchemy, so it's cheap to test and safe to extend.
-- 🐳 **One-command environments** — Docker Compose brings up the API, PostgreSQL, and Redis identically on every machine.
+- 🐳 **One-command environment** — Docker Compose brings up the API, PostgreSQL, and Redis identically on every machine.
-- 🌱 **Designed to grow** — the monorepo layout already reserves space for a Next.js frontend, an NGINX edge, and CI/CD, so scaling the project doesn't mean rearchitecting it.
+- 🌱 **Designed to grow** — a frontend, edge proxy, and CI/CD can be added on top of this backend without rearchitecting it.
+See [Roadmap](#-roadmap).

 ---